Introduction: Electromagnetic Boots and Gloves

 First of all thank you for checking my instructables, you're awesome.

 In this instructable i'l show you how u can build electromagnetic boots and gloves that can be used to climb metal surfaces.
-At first it was a project for school and it turned out great so I decided to share my build process with u guys and enter it in the Stick It!
-Contest.
+At first it was a project for school and it turned out great so I decided to share my build process with u guys and enter it in the https:.

 The downside of this project is that u can only climb thick metal surfaces (thin metal doors and gates wont work) and that it's quite hard to use because its really heavy.